Mitsubishi Orion engine: 4G15

 The 4G15P engine in the first generation Proton Saga.

 The SOHC 4G15 displaces 1468 cc with a bore and stroke of 75.5x82 mm.
 A version of the 4G15 was produced with gasoline multi-port fuel injection.
 It has approximately 94 hp-metric on the 1993 Mirage model.
 The DOHC 4G15 produces 109 hp with 137 Nm of torque.
 Another DOHC version was combined with GDI fuel injection and delivers 100 hp-metric and 137 Nm of torque.
 A DOHC MIVEC turbo variant of the engine is also still in production to date (4G15T), serving in the Mitsubishi Colt series, offering 165 hp-metric on the latest Colt Version-R (with exhaust enhancement).
 The most powerful version of this engine is found in the Colt CZT Ralliart (special model in Switzerland) with a total output of 197 hp.
-When installed in the Smart ForFour Brabus, the engine received the Mercedes-Benz engine code M122 E15 AL.
+When installed in the Smart ForFour Brabus, the engine received the Mercedes-Benz engine code M122 E15 AL. There was a recorded instance of the engine exceeding 997000 mi in a 1998 Mitsubishi Mirage sedan.

 The 4G15 is known as one of the longest living Japanese engines ever produced where new variants of the engine are still being produced and used in Chinese cars since 2005.
 The 4G15 engine has been produced by Dongan Mitsubishi Motors Engine Manufacturing in Harbin, China.
 And also the new engines have been produced by GAC Mitsubishi Motors, a joint venture from the Hunan province in southern China, since April 2017.